 Upon admission a Psycho-Social Assessment is completed.
 A Psychiatric Evaluation is also completed to determine the level of care and services needed to help the resident to stabilize behaviors plus address mental health issues.

 Daily school attendance is required and included as an indicator in the behavior modification system.
 On staff at the Diagnostic Center is a certified teacher.
-The education program is recognized by the State of Maryland as a licensed Type III School with classwork in science, math, history, and English – taught on the level of the individual.
+The education program is recognized by the State of Maryland as an approved Type III School with classwork in science, math, history, and English – taught on the level of the individual.

 Recommendations for the future placement of Diagnostic Center residents are made after careful review of records and reports from the various professional staff that comprises the treatment team of the individual.
 The anticipated outcome for the resident is placement in a less restrictive setting such as family reunification care or treatment foster care.